ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 sidebar: true
 ---

-The JSON-RPC specification allows for an application programming interface (API), similar to REST or GraphQL, with endpoints served from an Ethereum node.
+In order for a web app to interact with the Ethereum blockchain (i.e. read blockchain data and/or send transactions to the network), it must connect to an Ethereum node.

+For this purpose, every Ethereum client implements the [JSON-RPC specification](http://www.jsonrpc.org/specification), so there are a uniform set of [endpoints](/developers/docs/apis/json-rpc/endpoints/) that applications can rely on.

 Several [JavaScript](/developers/docs/apis/javascript/#available-libraries) and [backend](/developers/docs/apis/backend/#available-libraries) libraries exist that conform to this specification, enabling developers to utilize up-to-date on-chain data while building [web3](/developers/docs/web2-vs-web3/) enabled [Dapps](/glossary/#dapp).

-A remote procedure call, or RPC, is a method of retrieving or being notified of information from a given data source in an asynchronous manner.
-[JSON-RPC](http://www.jsonrpc.org/specification) is a stateless, light-weight RPC protocol, that defines several data structures and the rules around their processing.
-It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message passing environments.
-It uses [JSON](http://json.org/) as data format.
+Since they conform to a specification that all Ethereum clients have natively implemented, this data can safely be accessed by any end-user from whatever node they choose.

 _[Jump ahead to endpoints](/developers/docs/apis/json-rpc/endpoints/)_